gopasspw/gopass/docs/hooks.md

 # Gopass Hooks

 `gopass` exposes some hook-able events during it's invocation lifecycle.
-This allows uses to inject additional functionality of perform addition logging.
+This allows users to inject additional functionality or perform addition logging.

 ## Hook API

-All hooks are subject to the follwing constraints:
+All hooks are subject to the following constraints:

 * Hooks do not inherit `STDIN` or `STDOUT` from the parent process.
 * Hooks do inherit `STDERR` from the parent process and may use it to print anything they want.